GooberKing/chart-test/README.md

 @import url(https://www.google.com/css/maia.css);
 ```
 * Don't use `visibility: hidden` or `display: none` to temporarily hide elements on a page, as this will make those elements invisible to screen readers
-  - In these cases, use absolute positioning and clipping to move content off-screen instead.
+  - In these cases, use absolute positioning and clipping to collapse content instead.
 ```css
 /* Bad */
 .hide-element {